adam-knight1/BoredomBuster/README.md

 - Chess engine powered by Stockfish
 - Weather: Searching for weather info by city/state or zip
 - Trivia: A large collection of trivia questions and answers
-- Historical Facts
-- Dog ratings (energy level, grooming etc.)
+- Information about various dog breeds
 - And more...

 ## Frontend Application

-The frontend for BoredomBuster is a React/Next.js application that consumes the APIs provided by this backend.
-You can start the frontend locally by running `npm run dev` if you have the repository cloned, or visit [BoredomBusterFrontend](https://github.com/adam-knight1/boredombusterfrontend) for more details.
+The frontend for BoredomBuster is a React/Next.js application that consumes the APIs provided by this backend You can start the frontend locally by running `npm run dev` if you have the repository cloned or on Github: [BoredomBusterFrontend](https://github.com/adam-knight1/boredombusterfrontend).
+You can also check it out the live application at https://boredombuster.fyi

-## Getting Started
+## Getting Started Locally

-To get a local copy up and running follow these simple steps.
+If you'd like to run the project locally, follow the simple steps below...

 ### Prerequisites